bytecodealliance/wasmtime/docs/metaref.rst

 Value types
 -----------

+.. currentmodule:: cdsl.types

-Concrete value types are represented as instances of :class:`cdsl.types.ValueType`.
+Concrete value types are represented as instances of :class:`ValueType`.
 There are subclasses to represent scalar and vector types.

-.. currentmodule:: cdsl.types
 .. autoclass:: ValueType
 .. inheritance-diagram:: ValueType ScalarType VectorType IntType FloatType BoolType
     :parts: 1